fcarella/flutter_docker_image_windows/README.md

 Because the WSL IP address is dynamic, you must run the network setup script **once** after every time you restart your computer.

 1.  **Run the Automation Script:** Right-click the `Update-AdbProxy.ps1` script in your project folder and select **"Run with PowerShell"**.
-It will re-configure the network proxy rules.
+This will re-configure the network proxy rules.
 2.  **Start ADB Server:** Open a regular PowerShell terminal and run `adb start-server`.
 3. You can now start your emulator and open the dev container as usual.